domain-graph/domain-graph/README.md

 1. Checkout `master` and pull latest changes.
 1. Run `npm version [major|minor|patch]` to create a new version commit and tag
-1. Run `npm push origin master --follow-tags` to push the tag (and version commit) and start the workflow
+1. Run `git push origin master --follow-tags` to push the tag (and version commit) and start the workflow
 1. Wait for [the workflow](https://github.com/domain-graph/domain-graph/actions?query=workflow%3Apublish) to detect the tag and publish the package.

 ### Add code or style files